davious/CatchToEvernote/README.md

 This is a python script to pick out notes and attachments from Catch Notes to Evernote.

-Download your export file and run this script.
-It creates an import file for each space's notes and an attachments folder with all the attachments in a file with the name of the note title.
+The script works on your unextracted Catch Notes Export.zip file and creates a custom extract folder.

+In the extract folder there are the following:
+* An "All Notes.enex"
+* A {Space}.enex file, per space
+* An attachments folder with all your attachments with the title of the note as the file name.
+This way you can look at the file name, type the title into evernote search and re-attach the attachment to the related note.

 ## Details